 As with everything in life, there is always more than one way to crack an egg.
 Content Suite is no different so you may have your own solution, but here is how I would approach this.

 Initiating the Workflow

 The workflow needs to allow the selection of: the documents to be signed, a number of users to perform the review and a number of users to provide final approvals.

 My first option is always to think about how a task can be performed using core OpenText technologies.
-In this case, Content Server Workflows with the addition of WebReports to enable us to simplify the user experience.
+In this case, Content Suite Workflows with the addition of WebReports to enable us to simplify the user experience.
 Our starting step in this instance would be a WebReport used to capture the required data in a simple fashion.
 As only one SQL query can be run per WebReport, it is necessary to create individual reports for the selection of the documents, reviewers and approvers, and a further report including some custom scripting code would be needed to generate the final interface presented to the users.

 As WebReports is not necessarily something that all users have, I also took a look at how we would achieve the same capabilities using our own GCI PowerTools.
 In this step, by using PowerTools for Reports and Views the process can be significantly streamlined.
 All the requested document and user information, along with any additional workflow attributes can be captured using a single DisplayView.
 And as user and content pickers are something that are already included, there is no need to custom code an additional scripts.

 Once initiated, the reviewers should be able to see and interact with all documents at once.